 With the exception of GCSEs, all academic qualifications must be completed within a five year period including year of application.
 Currently, we are unable to consider degrees which are older than five years.

 Unfortunately we do not consider professional and/or work-based qualifications to be academic, therefore these are not accepted for entry in place of recognised academic qualifcation.

 |Subjects accepted||Biology, behavioural science, sports science, physiology, health science or a health related profession which ideally contains human anatomy and physiology.|

-*Degrees must be completed, awarded and certified by 1 August 2015.
+*Degrees must be completed, awarded and certified by the 1st August in the year of entry.
 Failure to comply with this may result in the withdrawal of any offer issued by St George's.

 Experience of the research process and/or completion of an undergraduate dissertation are essential.

 If your native language is not English, you will need to provide evidence of your English language proficiency.